craigmulligan/website/_posts/chat.md

 <hr/>

-3. **Discuss in the open.** - This maybe less well known but it's generally better to have discussions in public so the rest of the team can learn from your dicussion or offer insight if they happen to read it.
-Direct messages are great for inside jokes and swapping bread recipes but the problem is it can quickly go from `Can you send that sourdough recipe?` to `I'm getting webpack build errors please help me?`.
+3. **Discuss in the open.** - It's generally better to have discussions in public so the rest of the team can learn from your dicussion or offer insight if they happen to read it.

+Direct messages are great for inside jokes and swapping bread recipes but the problem is it can quickly go from: `Can you send that sourdough recipe?` to: `I'm getting webpack build errors please help me?`.
 The latter should be out in the open so anyone can jump in and help if they are around, and in the future more team members can search and learn from.

 This may seem harsh, but I'd recommend disabling direct messages all together.
 I think eventually everyone would get pretty comfortable with chatting in the open.
 Even if it's social chat.
 And if you really need to discuss things in private, you can use email or some other medium.
 The whole point is to encourage best practices in this case it maybe, a touch draconian, so I'm open to better ideas?